mraniki/tt/README.md

  ### v1
  - Enable bot in pythontelegram v20 and support CEX and DEX exchange formatted error via telegram
  - Query Balance, quote ticker and place order for CEX and DEX
- - Push your order signal manually or from system like trading view webhook (via n8n or ngrok) to submit order with `sell BTCUSDT sl=6000 tp=4500 q=1%` for CEFI and DEFI (verified with Binance, Binance Testnet and ~~FTX~~ Kraken, BSC & pancakeswap, polygon and quickswap).
+ - Push your order signal manually or from system like trading view (via n8n or ngrok webhook) to submit order with `sell BTCUSDT sl=6000 tp=4500 q=1%` for CEFI and DEFI (verified with Binance, Binance Testnet and ~~FTX~~ Kraken, BSC & pancakeswap, polygon and quickswap).
 Same format and it SL / TP or QTY are missing (`sell BTCUSDT`) values are defaulted
  - Disable or Enable trading process via `/trading` command
  - Query balance via `/bal` command and view it in formatted way
  - Query ticker price via `/price BTCB` or `/price btc/usdt` command to view last symbol price (USDT as basis)
  - Switch between multiple CEX and DEX in one environment with prefix `/cexexchange name` or `/dex exchange name` (e.g `/cex binance`, `/cex kraken`, `/dex pancake`, `/dex quickswap`)
  - Switch between testnet and mainnet with `/testmode`
- - Support % of USDT balance for CEX order
+ - Support % of USDT balance for CEX order and DEX order
- - Support standard DEX token list per exchange (e.g. [https://tokenlists.org/](tokenlist.org)) with function to convert symbol to checksum address from the token list
+ - Support standard DEX token list per exchange (e.g. [https://tokenlists.org/](tokenlist.org)) with function to convert symbol to checksum address from the token list as well as base currency for a given DEX
+ - Able to start the bot with DEX or CEX as default option.

  ### Other Features
  - Support bot in private channel (or private chat) and multiple channel per enviroment
- - Support multiple environment via variable (e.g. DEV, PRD or PRD DEX / PRD CEX)
+ - Support multiple environment via variable (e.g. DEV, PRD or PRD DEX / PRD CEX / UNI1 / UNI2)
  - Handle messaging in one function
  - Handle libraries exceptions in one function and delivery with apprise to support more notification system
  - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub and github container repo
  - Support config folder and config file in the dockerfile to automatically create the volume folder and its config
- - Start up simplified to create DB if it is missing
+ - Create DB as the start if it is missing and connect to default DEX (Pancake)

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)